Absence & Attendance

 COVID-19: guidance for households with possible coronavirus infection

-Please continue to follow the latest government guidelines issued on 16.03.2020.
+Please continue to follow the latest government guidelines, last updated 10.09.2020.

-- if you have symptoms of coronavirus illness (COVID-19), (Cough / fever 37.5 upwards / breathlessness) however mild, stay at home for 7 days from when your symptoms started.
-See ending isolation section for more information
+- if you have symptoms of coronavirus illness (COVID-19), (cough / fever 37.5 upwards / loss of taste or smell) however mild, stay at home for 10 days from when your symptoms started.
+See ending isolation section for more information.

-- for anyone in the household who starts displaying symptoms, they need to stay at home for 7 days from when the symptoms appeared, regardless of what day they are on in the original 14-day isolation period.
-See ending isolation section for more information
+- for anyone in the household who starts displaying symptoms, they need to stay at home for 10 days from when the symptoms appeared, regardless of what day they are on in the original 14-day isolation period.
+See ending isolation section for more information.

 Medical Protocol at School